 Most people don’t realize how vulnerable their Gmail Account is to cyber threats, which if successful can lead to a laundry list of potential problems.
-Some of our most sensitive information is stored in our email account, imagine what an imposter would find if they got ahold of your password.
+Some of our most sensitive information is stored in our email account; imagine what an imposter would find if they got ahold of your password.
 The contacts in your address book, your schedule, confidential attachments and private conversations would all be compromised.
 Additionally, they may find access to your Facebook, Amazon and other such accounts.
-Perhaps even more disturbing is they would be capable of sending email as you and once logged in, could change your password and lock you out of your own account.
+Perhaps even more disturbing is they would be capable of sending email as you and once logged in and could change your password and lock you out of your own account.

 If your Gmail got hacked, it would be a nightmare.

 Fortunately, there are ways to dramatically improve the security of your online information, and we at SaneBox have laid it out into 5 steps:

 1) Limit the apps that have access to your personal information.

 Each time you sign up for an app that requires Google account authorization, you’re providing that app with access to your information.
 Even if you don’t use the app anymore, the information is still available to them.
 To see all of the apps that are connected to your Google account, go to https://accounts.google.com/b/0/IssuedAuthSubTokens (prepare yourself, this is quite shocking).

 This page displays the apps you’ve authorized and what information they’re allowed to see.
 Revoke access to all of the apps that you no longer use and any suspicious apps that are on the list.
 In the future, be aware of the apps that make you sign up using your Google account information, sometimes there are better options.
 This also applies to websites that allow you to sign up using Facebook or Twitter instead of creating an account.

 If you’re uncertain how safe a website is, install Mywot on your web browser.
 The Mywot extension will warn you if you’re on an untrustworthy website or exposed to any other online threats.